ironsheep/P2-Click-eInk/README.md

 Things we know about that still need attention:

 ```
+- Only 2.13" tested and working so far...
+  - seems to be monochrome, not 4 color
+  - seems to respond as 61x250 not 122x250 trying to figure this out
-- we still want to support all display orientations (only two are supported currently.)
+- We still want to support all display orientations (only two are supported currently.)
+- We want to test against the click supported displays [1.54", 2.00", 2.13" and 2.90"]
 ```